mozilla/webmaker-profile/README.md

 ### Service Setup

+*NOTE: If you don't want to write service code, you can ignore this step.*

 Profile consumes a stand-alone web service, [webmaker-profile-service](https://github.com/gvn/webmaker-profile-service).
 Eventually, this will run separate from the Profile app, but for development we are using `npm link` to use it as a node_module for ease of developing in tandem.

 To set this up, first clone **webmaker-profile-service** into a new location (most likely parallel to **webmaker-profile**).
 Then `cd` into its directory and run `npm link`.
 Finally, `cd` into **webmaker-profile** and run `npm link webmaker-profile-service`.